tomahawkins/resume/resume.md

 * [http://github.com/tomahawkins/](http://github.com/tomahawkins/)
 * [http://www.linkedin.com/in/tomahawkins/](http://www.linkedin.com/in/tomahawkins/)

+The latest version of this resume can be found on [GitHub](https://github.com/tomahawkins/resume/blob/master/resume.md).

 ## Things I would do if I had the time and money:

 * Create a development framework (languages, compilers)